stnolting/neorv32/README.md

 :information_source: An incrmental list of CPU exntension's hardware utilization can found in [online documentation - _"FPGA Implementation Results - CPU"_](https://stnolting.github.io/neorv32/#_cpu).

+:information_source: The CPU provides options to further reduce the footprint (for example by constraining the CPU-internal counters).
+See the [online data](https://stnolting.github.io/neorv32) sheet for more information.

 [[back to top](#The-NEORV32-RISC-V-Processor)]